1. Introduction

 make install

-These steps should build the apbs executable in ${APBS_PREFIX}/bin and all necessary apbs and iapbs libraries in ${APBS_PREFIX}/lib.
+These steps should build the apbs executable in ${APBSHOME}/bin

 2.3.
 Building of Amber/APBS module